mwmlln/ms2_learn_music_notation/README.md

 #### Coding

+Main approach for creating this game was taken from Code Institute's walk through project video of Love Maths.
+Among with other tutorial video and online books outside the course material to gain general knowlge of JavaScript I have used https://developer.mozilla.org/ and https://stackoverflow.com and google search for solutions to make this game work.
+In particular, below are the links that I used as a help for some of the functions to work.

 https://www.youtube.com/watch?v=AHh57PrdQsA  This YouTube tutorial has helped me to create the countdown timer. https://stackoverflow.com/  For using clearing inteinterval for the countdown Timer.